pnp/List-Formatting/.github/ISSUE_TEMPLATE/bug.md

 - Include sufficient details and context.
 - If you have multiple bugs please submit them separately so we can track resolution.
 - Screenshots are always helpful (just paste any images right here in the bug report)
-- We accept pull requests.
-If you know how to fix it - go ahead!

 DELETE EVERYTHING ABOVE AFTER READING - THANKS!